aplteam/CompareSimple/README.md

 ## Overview

 `CompareSimple` offers a couple of methods designed to compare functions, operators, scripts and files.

-It is also able to deal with SALTed or Linked files.
+It cooperates with Link and acre.

 ## Methods